 I am assuming this freezes well.
 (I have some in the freezer but haven’t thawed it yet.)

-Butternut squash is limited to Phase 2 or 3 of the South Beach Diet, and if you're making this soup for South Beach be sure to use light coconut milk, natural peanut butter, and using an approved sweetener.
+Butternut squash is limited to Phase 2 or 3 of the South Beach Diet, and if you’re making this soup for South Beach they recommend light coconut milk, natural peanut butter, and using an approved sweetener.
 This recipe is good for low-glycemic diets, but probably not low enough in carbs for traditional low-carb eating plans.